By Sandra Mann, CPA, CGA, QAFP®

 While couples generally look forward to more time together in retirement, it may not be the best plan, emotionally or financially, to both retire the same year.

 It may be that working longer will allow for increased pension benefits.
-It’s also likely that there will be less dependence on retirement savings and more opportunity for continued investment, if one spouse is still bringing in his or her full salary.
+It’s also likely that there will be less dependence on retirement savings and more opportunity for continued investment if one spouse is still bringing in his or her full salary.

 Remember Your Why

-A well planned retirement is one of the best gifts you can give yourself.
+A well-planned retirement is one of the best gifts you can give yourself.
+If you need additional support, please contact one of our Money Coaches today.